Oldest Indian medical system is known in the world- Ayurveda

 How Ayurveda came into existence

-In fact, Atreya Punarvasu was the advisor and acharya Agnivesha was the main author of Charaka Samhita, whereas Acharya Charaka was the actual redactor and acharya dridhabala was the completer of this Samhita.
-Precisely, Charak and Sushrut are two reorganizers of Ayurveda whose works are still extant.
+In fact, Atreya Punarvasu was the adviser and acharya Agnivesha was the main author of Charaka Samhita, whereas Acharya Charaka was the actual redactor and acharya dridhabala was the completer of this Samhita.
+Precisely, Charak and Sushrut are two reorganizes of Ayurveda whose works are still extant.
 And then Ashtanga Hriyadayam is a concise version of the works of Charak and Sushrut.
 Consequently, Ayurveda is the only complete ancient medical system still in existence.

 According to Wikipedia: